Keeping the evil at bay

 These are traditional agricultural communities where rain, floods, landslides, lightening, wild animals are all capable of damage and harm.
 Shamanist figures give protection from the spirits of the forest, rivers and mountains.

-These shaman figures both contain niches where puja items like rice, flowers, pebbles, bits of cloth or bone could be left to add power to the figure.
+These Shaman Statues both contain niches where puja items like rice, flowers, pebbles, bits of cloth or bone could be left to add power to the figure.